Radiologic Sciences Main Menu

 Radiation Therapy Program

-- The baccalaureate degree in radiologic science with a track in radiation therapy is open to students without any medical background, as well as radiographers and therapists.
+- The baccalaureate degree in radiologic science with a track in radiation therapy is open to students without any medical background, as well as radiographers who are seeking certification in radiation therapy.

-- The post-baccalaureate certificate in radiation therapy is open ONLY to students who already hold a baccalaureate degree in radiologic science.
+- The post-baccalaureate certificate in radiation therapy is open ONLY to students who already hold a baccalaureate degree in radiologic science and wish to seek certification in radiation therapy.